eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/working-with-policies.md

 has selected the [Open Digital Rights Language (ODRL)](https://www.w3.org/TR/odrl-model/) as a formalism and vocabulary to describe such offers.
 This site (and its [specialization for Catena-X](policies-in-catena.md)) exclusively cover the topic of Policies in the sense of the Dataspace Protocol.
-The EDC also uses ODRL-Policies to restrict visibility on Catalog-Entries - calling them "Access Policies".
+The EDC also uses ODRL-Policies to restrict visibility on Catalog-Entries - calling them [Access Policies](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/docs/usage/management-api-walkthrough/02_policies.md#access--usage-policies).
 Selecting the right Access Policies is a matter of the individual Data Provider and not regulated by the Dataspace.
 Doing it properly however is essential to comply with fundamental anti-trust and information security requirements.